 The University of Newcastle pursues the exceptional and strives for innovation, including in our operating environment.
 We imagine campus places and spaces that meet both excellence in design and environmental sustainability.

-Alumni House Design Competition Finalists
+Alumni House Design Competition Winner

 Alumni House will celebrate and publicly recognise the enduring relationships between the University of Newcastle, its alumni and the people of Newcastle.
 It will be a front door to the University in the Newcastle CBD for our 150,000-strong global alumni community, enabling lifelong connections for alumni, new graduates and the broader University community.